google/WebFundamentals/src/content/en/updates/2019/05/model-viewer-ar.md

 # Augmented reality with model-viewer {: .page-title }

-In February, we introduced the [&lt;model-viewer> web component](/web/updates/2019/02/model-viewer), which let you declaratively add a 3D model to a web page, while hosting the model on your own site.
+In February, we introduced the [`<model-viewer>` web component](/web/updates/2019/02/model-viewer), which lets you declaratively add a 3D model to a web page, while hosting the model on your own site.
 One thing it didn't support  was augmented reality.
 That is, you could not render the component's source image on top of a device's camera feed.